pravali96/Bank-Note-authentication-Deployment/README.md

-# Bank Note Authentication and Deployment with Flask, Swagger and Docker
+# Bank Note Authentication and Deployment using Flask, Swagger and Docker

 Determine whether a bank note is authentic or forged.